yaqinking/Konachan-iOS/README.md

 # Konachan-iOS

-A bettter way to watch images from Konachan
+A bettter way to browser images from
+1. Konachan.com
+2. Konachan.net
+3. yande.re

 ## Usage